Can I claim myself or my spouse as a dependent?

 Because you're already getting your exemption as a filer, the IRS won't let you claim yourself again as a dependent.
-Same for your jointly-filing spouse – their exemption is already accounted for on your return, and putting them down as a dependent (even if you support them 100%) would be double-dipping.
+Same goes for your jointly-filing spouse – their exemption is already accounted for on your return, and putting them down as a dependent (even if you support them 100%) would be double-dipping.

-- Have no income; and
+- Your spouse had no income; and

 - Your spouse isn't filing a return; and

 - Your spouse isn't being claimed by somebody else as a dependent.

 In that case, we'll apply your spouse's exemption to your return.